instructlab/instructlab/docs/install-ilab-with-wsl.md

 # Installing InstructLab on Windows using WSL (Windows Subsystem for Linux)

+### ATTENTION: This process is not officially supported by InstructLab.
+It is a community contribution, and should not be interpreted as official documentation.

 This tutorial describes the full process of running InstructLab on WSL, from installation of WSL to the initialization of InstructLab.

 This tutorial will use the following software tools and packages: